deephaven/deephaven-core/CONTRIBUTING.md

 * Navigate to `https://github.com/<username>/deephaven-core` and click on `Fetch upstream`, or
 * Follow these directions on [Syncing A Fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

+## Building from source

+Follow the directions for [building and launching from source](https://deephaven.io/core/docs/how-to-guides/launch-build/).
 ## Creating a Pull Request

 Pull requests can be created through the GitHub website or through the GitHub CLI.

 ### GitHub Web